sofiary/EtherMineLogger/README.md

 # PostgreSQL
 A purpose-created user should have been created using the statement (change username and password respectively with your own selection):<br>
-        CREATE USER username WITH ENCRYPTED PASSWORD 'password';<br>
+    CREATE USER username WITH ENCRYPTED PASSWORD 'password' SUPERUSER;<br>
 <username> and <password> are stored in environment variables EML_USER and EML_PW respectively.

-The server can be initialised with:<br>
+If it is not already running, the server can be initialised with:<br>
     $ sudo service postgresql start

+PSQL can be logged into with:<br>
+    $ sudo -u postgres psql

+# Python
+Using an appropriate virtual environment